Assembly line setup and balancing in an eyewear factory

 - 6. What documentation should an eyewear factory maintain to support balanced production?

-Lens edging and fitting process at an eyewear factory
+Private label and white-label production processes at an eyewear factory

 About OEM&ODM